On the $v$-adic values of G-functions II: Period matrices of CM elliptic curves

 \subsubsection{Supersingular reduction}

 Here we assume that $E$ has supersingular reduction at the finite place $v$, which we consider fixed for now.
-Throughout \Cref{section:supersingbases} we write $k_v=\F_q$ and, with \Cref{lemmacmperiods} in mind, we assume throughout this part that the prime $p:=\chara(k_v)$ is unramified in the quadratic field $F$.
-The basis we describe here was originally described by Y. Andr\'e in \cite{andremots}, see in particular $\S 5$.
-For a more in depth description we point the interested reader to $\S 5.3.1$ in \cite{andremsj} and Proposition $5.3.3$ and the subsequent remark there.\\
+Throughout \Cref{section:supersingbases}, with \Cref{lemmacmperiods} in mind, we assume that the prime $p:=\chara(k_v)$ is unramified in the quadratic field $F=\End^{0}(E)$.

+The description of the basis in this case is due to Y. Andr\'e in \cite{andremots}, see in particular $\S 5$.
+For a more in depth description we point the interested reader to $\S 5.3.1$ in \cite{andremsj} and Proposition $5.3.3$ and the subsequent remark there.
+For the reader's convenience, we include here a summary of this construction of Andr\'e.\\

 Let us consider the endomorphism algebra $\End^{0}_{k_v}(\tilde{E}_v)$.
 Since we know that the reduction at $v$ is supersingular, the algebra $\End^{0}_{\bar{k_v}}(\tilde{E}_v)$ will be the unique quaternion algebra $D_{p,\infty}$ over $\Q$ that is ramified only at $p$ and $\infty$.
 In particular we may find a finite extension $\F_{q'}/\F_q$ for which $\tilde{E}':=\tilde{E}_{v}\times_{\F_q} \spec(\F_{q'})$ is such that $\End^{0}_{\F_{q'}}(\tilde{E}')=D_{p,\infty}$.